mapbender/mapbender-starter/doc/mapbender_terminal_commands.md

 #### Update without dependencies

-If only the dev-require packages are to be updated, then you can optionally specify the parameter `--no-dev`.
+If only the non-dev/production packages shall be updated, then you can optionally specify the parameter `--no-dev`.
 It disables the installation of require-dev packages.

 ```bash
 php composer.phar update --no-dev